Hamiltonian simulation with explicit formulas for Digital-Analog Quantum Computing: Numerical calculations

 \section{Numerical calculations}

 Here we show results on the calculations performed to verify the scalability of our approach.
 For that, first we have to generate valid problems.
 In our case, we have chosen to generate the $\mathbf{B}$ directly, without connecting it to any particular problem nor source Hamiltonians.
 For our tests, we have generated these matrices with a random uniform distribution on the range $-1\leq\mathbf{B}_{3i+\mu,3j+\nu}\leq1$.
+This ensures that the generated matrices represent systems without symmetries or other exploitable features, thus corresponding to the worst possible case for DAQC compilation.
 We further normalize our matrices such that the maximum magnitude of any element is 1, i.e. $\max\lvert \mathbf{B}_{3i+\mu,3j+\nu}\rvert=1$.
 With these problem matrices, we have computed the total analog block times $t_\text{A}$ obtained using the construction outlined in Result~\ref{result}.

 In Fig.~\ref{fig:taVSn}, we represent $t_\text{A}$ as a function of the total number of qubits $N$, up to systems of size $N=50$.
 For each value of $N$, we have generated $10^4$ random $\mathbf{B}$ matrices.
-The mean value of $t_\text{A}$ for each $N$ is represented by a solid line.
-The colored region shows the area between the maximum and the minimum values of $t_\text{A}$ obtained for each $N$.
-In order to compare this protocol others in the literature, we also represent the obtained upper bound of $t_\text{A}$ for any DAQC protocol~\cite{Mikel2025bounds}.
+In the figure, we show the obtained total time, and the upper bound given by Eq.\eqref{eq:protocolupperbound}.
+In order to compare this protocol against previous ones, we also represent the obtained upper bound of $t_\text{A}$ for an optimal DAQC protocol as provided in Ref.~\cite{Mikel2025bounds}, in this case $t_\text{A}\leq\sqrt{3}(\sum_{i<j}\mathbf{B}_{i,j}^2)^{1/2}$ with the elements in the diagonal blocks equal to 0.

 Fig.~\ref{fig:taVSn} shows that using this normalization of ${\textbf{B}}$, $t_\text{A}$ scales nearly constant with system size.
-This is in contrast with the theoretical upper bound, which as shown in~\cite{Mikel2025bounds} increases linearly with the number of qubits; the results here obtained for the upper bound show the same behaviour.
-Additionally, we observe that $t_\text{A}$ grows linearly with the maximum magnitude of the ratio between the problem and the source Hamiltonians, $t_\text{A}\sim T\max\lvert \mathbf{B}_{3i+\mu,3j+\nu}\rvert= T\max\lvert {h_\text{P}}_{ij}^{\mu\nu}\oslash {h_\text{S}}_{ij}^{\mu\nu}\rvert$.
+If we compare both upper bounds, we see that the upper bound for this protocol is significantly larger than the theoretical upper bound for optimal DAQC protocols.
+This is expected, as the protocol provided in this work is suboptimal and penalizes the optimal upper bound by some factor.
+Nevertheless, this factor seems to increase slower than linearly with the number of qubits.
+Additionally, we observe that the obtained $t_\text{A}$ grows linearly with the maximum magnitude of the ratio between the problem and the source Hamiltonians, $t_\text{A}\sim T\max\lvert \mathbf{B}_{3i+\mu,3j+\nu}\rvert= T\max\lvert {h_\text{P}}_{ij}^{\mu\nu}\oslash {h_\text{S}}_{ij}^{\mu\nu}\rvert$.
 In this case, as this value is chosen to be constant, Fig.\ref{fig:taVSn} flattens as $N$ grows.